 Brandeis Exchange Programs

-Brandeis University currently has four exchange programs that give Brandeis students the opportunity to study abroad for a semester or year in Asia.
+Brandeis University currently has several exchange programs that give Brandeis students the opportunity to study abroad for a semester or year in Asia, Europe and the Middle East.
 In return, students from these institutions also spend a semester or year studying at Brandeis University, resulting in academic, cultural, and intellectual exchange between the institutions.
 Brandeis University currently has exchange programs with: